ReFi-Starter/swipe-pad/apps/farcaster/farcaster_setup.md

 ## ⚠️ Important Development Rules
 - **DO NOT** delete or modify the directory structure of `apps/farcaster` without approval.
 - **NEVER** commit the `.env.local` file to GitHub; it contains your Thirdweb Secret Key.
-- **Persistence**: All AI-generated code should be reviewed against the `sodofi` reference logic before being merged.
+- **Persistence**: All AI-generated code should be reviewed against before being merged.